ilyasergey/scilla-benchmarks/README.md

 The `exec` command generates the execution time of Scilla and EVM on (excluding phases like `init`, `serialize` and `write`).

+The 4 contract transitions,`ft-transfer`, `nft-setApprovalForAll`, `auc-bid`, `cfd-pledge`, were tested with 10k and 50k state entries.

 The bar chart generated reflects the Figure 11(b) of the comparison between Scilla/EVM execution times.

 ```